 After breakfast this morning, travel overland to Bhaktapur (Bhagdaon).
 The “City of Devotees,” Bhaktapur is a UNESCO World Heritage Site spanning four square miles.
 With its historic Durbar Square, ancient courtyards, and holy temples, the city was the crown jewel of the Malla Empire 700 years ago.

-Next we’ll travel to the village of Nagarkot for lunch, known for its scenic views of Mount Everest and the Kathmandu Valley.
+Next we’ll travel to the village of Nagarkot for lunch, known for its scenic views of the Kathmandu Valley.
 After returning to the hotel, you’ll have time to relax before we gather for a Farewell Dinner.

 Enjoy some free time to revisit some of your favorite sites in Kathmandu, or discover some new treasures on your own.
 Perhaps you’ll find a street artist painting intricate thangkas—Buddhist art for meditation—and reminisce about the Summer of Love on Freak Street, a former Bohemian mecca.
 Or simply relax over strong jasmine tea and savor the bustle of an exciting city culture much unchanged by the hands of time.